intelligentplant/AppStoreConnect.Adapters/docs/tutorials/writing-an-extension-feature/02-Extension_Methods.md

 When working with an in-process adapter, it is of course possible to retrieve the extension feature from the adapter's feature collection, and then cast it to the correct type and directly call a method on the extension feature type.
 However, this is not possible when trying to call an extension operation on an adapter that is running in an external process or on a remote server.
 This is where the methods defined on the `IAdapterExtensionFeature` interface come to the rescue.

-In order to call our `Ping` method via a call to `Invoke`, we need pass in an `InvocationRequest` object that contains our encoded `PingMessage`, and then process the resulting `InvocationResponse` object to extract the `PongMessage` result.
+In order to call our `Ping` method via a call to `Invoke`, we need pass in an `InvocationRequest` object that contains our `PingMessage`, and then process the resulting `InvocationResponse` object to extract the `PongMessage` result.

 Fortunately, we can use extension methods for the `IAdapterExtensionFeature` type to perform the encoding and decoding for us.